Improved regional road safety

 Source: CAS, NZ Transport Agency

-The total casualties for 2017 are 1158, this consists of 14 deaths, 233 serious and 911 minor casualties, rolling average for the 5 years is 957 casualties.
-For the last four years total casualties per year have been below the 2013 rolling average RLTP baseline of 1,080 casualties.
-The five year rolling average trend-line indicates a decline in total casualties which is a positive result for this outcome but if the recent increase in annual road accidents continues this will ultimately affect this trend.
-The RLTP target is 540 casualties or below in 2025.
+The total casualties for 2019 are 1231, this consists of 11 deaths, 175 serious and 1045 minor casualties, the rolling average for the 5 years is 1115 casualties.
+The five year rolling average trend-line indicates an increase in total casualties.
+The recent increase in annual road accidents will mean this upward trend will continue.
+The RLTP target appears unattainable at 540 casualties or below in 2025.